 Greece – The standard VAT rate is reduced from 24% to 22% (preliminary), and Greece’s reduced VAT rate is lowered to 13% for childcare articles and safety helmets.
 Reduced rate lowered from 13% to 11% but may be moved to the second half of 2020 or 2021?
 Contradictory info exists.

 Italy – Possible VAT increase 22% to 25,2% (uncertain as always), VAT liability for digital marketplaces (already from October 2019).

 Lithuania – Standard VAT is reduced from 21% to 18% (dubious).

 Netherlands – Have changed the VAT numbers for sole traders.
 If you sell B2B to a Dutch sole trader, you will need to update your recorded VAT number for the periodic reporting (EC sales list).
 E-books and e-publications will get 9% VAT rate in 2020.

-Poland – (1 April 2020): All kinds of bread and cakes, soups, broths, homogenised and dietetic foods will get 5% VAT 1 April 2020.
+Poland – (1 April 2020): All kinds of bread and cakes, soups, broths, homogenized and dietetic foods will get 5% VAT 1 April 2020.
 All fruits will also get 5% (currently some have 8%..).
-Infant foods, toddlers, pacifiers, nappies, hygiene products and car seats will be reduced from 8% to 5%.
+Infant foods, toddlers, pacifiers, nappies, hygiene products, and car seats will be reduced from 8% to 5%.
 Mustard, sweet pepper, some processed spices are reduced from 23% to 8% but others like cumin and turmeric (unprocessed spices) will be raised from 5% to 8%.
-Lobsters, octopus, crustaceans, molluscs, crabs, crawfish, shrimps and preparations made of them, caviar and dishes sold in catering establishments are raised to 23% VAT rate.
+Lobsters, octopus, crustaceans, mollusks, crabs, crawfish, shrimps and preparations made of them, caviar, and dishes sold in catering establishments are raised to 23% VAT rate.